Rama Raya: Battle of Talikota

 Husain Shah (riding a horse) orders the decapitation of Ramaraya (reigned 1542-65), the defeated ruler of Vijayanagara, in the Battle of Talikota.
 Ta'rif-i Husain Shahi (Chronicle of Husain Shah), 16th century.

 Rama Raya remained loyal to the legitimate dynasty until it was finally extinguished by war, with the notable exception of imprisoning the appointed ruler Sadasiva Raya and ruling in his stead.
 In 1565, it was Rama Raya, as the pre-eminent general of the Vijayanagar army, who led the defense against the invading army of Deccan Sultans (i.e. Husain Nizam Shah, Ali Adil Shah and Ibrahim Qutb Shah) in the battle of Talikota.

-This battle, which had seemed an easy victory for the large Vijayanagar army, instead became a disaster as the two Muslim mercenary commanders, Noor Khan Gilani and Bijli Khan Gilani, together known as the 'Gilani Brothers' of the Vijayanagara army betrayed and switched sides and turned their loyalty to the united Sultanates during critical point of battle.
-It led to the surprise capture and death by beheading of Rama Raya who led the army, a blow from which it never recovered.

-The city of Vijayanagara was thoroughly sacked by the invaders and the inhabitants were massacred.
+Rama Raya was eventually beheaded either by Sultan Nizam Hussain himself or by someone else acting on his behest despite Adil Shah, who had friendly relations with Raya, intending against.
+The city of Vijayanagara was sacked by the invaders and the inhabitants were massacred.
 The imperial family was largely exterminated.
-Vijayanagara, once a city of fabled splendour, the seat of a vast empire, became a desolate ruin, now known by the name of a sacred inner suburb within it, Hampi.

-Beheading

-Rama Raya was beheaded by Sultan Hussain Nizam Shah of Ahmadnagar Sultanate, the Muslim of Deccani origin.
-His severed head was on display at Ahmednagar at the anniversary of the battle of Talikota and was covered in oil and red pigment by a descendant of Nizam Shah.
-Only in the 1750s, when the Marathas captured Ahmednagar, was the head taken to Benaras for cremation.